 It’s Still A Time For Safety

-Even at home, I always had a safety protocol with my friends when I went out with someone from a dating app for the first time – a check in time via text, a way of tracking my location (thank u Snapchat Maps), and a general safety awareness.
+Even at home, I always had a safety protocol with my friends when I went out with someone from a dating app for the first time – a check in time via text, a way of tracking my location, and a general safety awareness.

 I did the same thing abroad and you’d be wise to as well – tell someone where you are so they’re looking out for you, don’t drink too much wine even if you’re at a sexy dimly-lit Athenian bar (oops), and bonus points if you get their full name and/or social media profiles just in case.

 Let’s be real, dating for women involves an element of danger no matter where in the world you are, and so most of us are used to keeping ourselves safe anywhere.
-Don’t let those protocols slip just because you’re in a new place, but you also probably already know the basics of dating safely.
-All my fellow digital nomad girls are pretty experienced at this!
+Don’t let those protocols slip just because you’re in a new place, but you also probably already know the basics of digital nomad dating safely.
+All my fellow digital nomad women are pretty experienced at this!

 It Can Be A Learning Experience

 Dating someone from a different culture is guaranteed to teach you something – about their culture and about your own.
-I’m extremely curious so I tend to ask lots of questions about dating is like back in the home country of whoever I’m with and it’s like a mini cultural immersion.
+I’m extremely curious so I tend to ask lots of questions about what dating is like back in the home country of whoever I’m with.
+It’s like a mini cultural immersion.